ingka-group/nutanix-exporter/README.md

 ## About

-The Nutanix Exporter is a Go application that fetches live data from any number of Prism Element servers and presents it in a format ingestable by Prometheus.
+The Nutanix Exporter is a Go application that fetches live data from any number of Prism Element servers and presents it in a format ingestible by Prometheus.
 It runs as a docker container, automatically fetching all PE clusters from a Prism Central instance and exporting metrics from multiple APIv2 endpoints (VMs, Hosts, Clusters, etc.).

 ## Features

 - YAML config files define which metrics to collect
 - Hashicorp Vault support for fetching cluster credentials
 - Refreshes credentials from Vault on 4xx errors
+- Support for reading cluster credentials from environment variables
 - Parent Exporter class that can be extended for any APIv2 endpoint
 - Per cluster metrics exposed at `/metrics/cluster-name`
 - Optional filtering by cluster name prefix